RustCrypto/hashes/README.md

 ### Crate Names

-Whenever possible crates are published under the the same name as the crate folder.
+Whenever possible crates are published under the same name as the crate folder.
 Owners of `md5` [declined](https://github.com/stainless-steel/md5/pull/) to participate in this project.
 This crate does not implement the [`digest`] traits, so it is not interoperable with the RustCrypto ecosystem.
 This is why we publish our MD5 implementation as `md-5` and mark it with the :exclamation: mark.